 But I’m not really talking about diction here, I’m talking about sales.
 What matters most to your customers?

 Chances are, if I ask you that question, you’ll get it wrong.
 Figuring this stuff out for people is my business, and I still get it wrong for myself!

 I was in Oklahoma last September doing a two-day onsite with one of my clients.
 They own four mobile app portfolios, and all the executives flew in to get face time and do strategic planning.

 I brought in my consultant friend Daniel Allen to facilitate, and he took us through an excellent exercise: “Name one way each team member adds to the company.
 Name one way he detracts.”

 Though I am a consultant, I have acted as an interim COO, and the other executives included me in the exercise.
 Two of them said the same thing: “Austin brings clarity.
 He has a sense of how things work in the world.
 He is a great listener, and a sounding board, almost like a business therapist.”

 What did I think I was selling?
 My problem-solving ability.
 Or expertise in operations, process improvement, product development, culture, and strategy.
 Maybe an understanding of lean startup methodology combined with deep experience in the creative services industry.

 The CEO later explained that he would come to me with challenges he thought were big, complicated, hairy.

-I’d ask questions to carefully peel back the layers until he was saw the core problem clearly.
-Every problem is an opportunity, so we would typically finish those conversations by discussing next steps.
+I’d ask questions to carefully peel back the layers until he saw the core problem clearly.
+Every problem is an opportunity, so we would typically finish those conversations by discussing the next steps.
 We would, in effect, design a solution and then follow up on Slack and Trello to begin implementing it.